 Freshman-Sophomore College (FroSoCo) provides the vibrant and tightly-knit community of a small liberal arts college within a large premier research university.
 FroSoCo consists of approximately 100 first-year students and 70 sophomores living in two adjoining houses.
-Admission is by application, and once admitted, students can opt to stay for their sophomore year, making it one of the only places on campus where you can easily return to be with your friends.
+Frosh are assigned via their Approaching Stanford forms, and once here, students can opt to stay for their sophomore year, making it one of the only places on campus where you can easily return to be with your friends.

 What makes FroSoCo unique is its reputation for being especially nerdy (even among the Nerd NationTM) and for strongly encouraging students to “geek out together.”
 This means three specific things.
 First, students have and develop a deep enthusiasm in one or many topics, subjects, or domains (be a “geek”).
 “Deep enthusiasm” doesn't mean being an expert, it just means really getting excited about something!
 Second, students are proud and free to express this intense interest (i.e. be “out” about their interest).
 FroSoCo students openly share the ups and the downs of their journey.
 Third, students “geek out” with other students.
 Importantly, FroSoCo students “geek out together” about many nerdy things ranging from poetry to politics to programming.
 There is a playful, hard-working, energy that permeates the house.
 And while this happens across campus, it is the intensity and sometimes scale with which FroSoCo does this, given the longstanding culture established by the College, that makes it unique.